 - which are fit for any specified purpose

 - within a reasonable time, when no time is set.

 You also make certain guarantees about the products you provide with the service.

-For more information, view our Consumer guarantees that apply automatically page.
+For more information, view Consumer guarantees that apply automatically.